Your money-making expert. Financial journalist, TV and radio personality.

 A good way of advertising your services and spreading the word is to get people sharing pictures and writing reviews on social media.
 So, have your Facebook, Twitter and Instagram details displayed clearly for customers and even consider having a special hashtag they can use.

-Just remember that there are quite a few rules and regulations regarding business registration, health and safety.
+Remember, there are rules and regulations regarding business registration, health and safety that must be followed when running a food business.

 Read all about them in our article about making money with a food truck.